Skip to content

 • Provide flow variability to maintain water quality and diversity of fish habitats

-• Wet lower benches, entrain organic debris and maintain habitat for waterbugs and fish
+• Wet lower benches to support native streamside vegetation, entrain organic debris and maintain habitat for waterbugs and fish

 Fish iconInsect iconWater drop iconPlant icon